Pylons/pyramid/docs/narr/configuration.rst

 format named :term:`ZCML` (Zope Configuration Markup Language), an XML dialect.

-Declarative configuration mode is the configuration mode in which developers cede the most amount of control to the framework itself.
-Because application developers cede more control to the framework, it is also sometimes harder to understand than purely imperative configuration.

 A :mod:`repoze.bfg` application configured declaratively requires not one, but two files: a Python file and a :term:`ZCML` file.